 As of 2020, the stock shot up over 200%, making it one that’s great for short-term and long-term investing.

 Conagra Brands (NYSE: CAG)

-Conagra Brands burst into the market in early 2020, showing off its new meatless alternatives launched as part of its Gartodein Brand.
+Conagra Brands burst into the market in early 2020, showing off its new meatless alternatives launched as part of its Gardein Brand.

-While Conagra is nowhere near the force that Beyond Meat has created, it’s still part of the top meatless alternatives out there and is open for public trading now.
+While Conagra has nowhere near the clout that Beyond Meat has created, it’s one of the top meatless alternatives out there and is open for public trading now.